For Decades, Southern States Considered Thanksgiving an Act of Northern Aggression

-Each time I serve pumpkin pie, I get to share a little known slice of American history folded into its smooth custard.
+Each time I serve pumpkin pie, I get to share a little known slice of American history.
 Although meant to unify people, the 19th-century campaign to make Thanksgiving a permanent holiday was seen by prominent Southerners as a culture war.
 They considered it a Northern holiday intended to force New England values on the rest of the country.
 To them, pumpkin pie, a Yankee food, was a deviously sweet symbol of anti-slavery sentiment.

 The first account of American Thanksgiving is a letter written about the Pilgrim’s meal in 1621.
 The holiday evolved from a traditional harvest supper to a Puritan day of gratitude to God in colonial New England.
 Throughout the 18th and 19th centuries, it further changed into a more secular celebration as the feasting portion overtook prayer.
 Northern governors often declared state-wide thanksgiving days.
 They were usually in late November or early December, but there was no unified national holiday.